 21.4 the victim assessment reports clearly set out the circumstances of the complainant post the incident which cannot be ignored;

 21.5 She was not only violated sexually but physically abused as well.
 Her vaginal area was very painful and she had bled for days.
 The after effects of the incident left her with “deep rooted psychological scars”.
-Even though she is performing well at school, shortly after the incident she was unable to focus on her studies and did not attend school regularly.
+Even though she is currently performing well at school, shortly after the incident she was unable to focus on her studies and did not attend school regularly.
 She was in and out of the psychiatric hospital.

 21.6 Notably the report did however record that alcohol may have clouded his judgment.
 This fact does not, in any way, outweigh the circumstances of the complainant and the interests of society.